Stefan-Heimersheim/cobaya-test/docs/sampler_mcmc.rst

        - [1, [a]]
        - [2, [b,c]]
      oversampling: True  # if desired
+     # or `drag: True`, if 2-blocks only, fastest first
      # other options...

 Notice that if ``blocking`` is specified, it must contain **all** the sampled parameters.